By Phil Berube, Air University Public Affairs

-Military and government representatives from multiple academic and intelligence communities met in person and virtually for the first Air University Joint All Domain Operation/Joint All-Domain Command and Control Symposium, Nov.
-18-20.
+Military and government representatives from multiple academic and intelligence communities met in-person and virtually for the first-ever Air University Joint All Domain Operation/Joint All-Domain Command and Control Symposium, Nov.
+18-20, 2020.

 The symposium objectives were to examine the development of concepts to ensure dominant planning, decision and execution, or PDE, cycles in highly contested and degraded environments and to identify key PDE issues affecting JADO and JADC2 future concepts.

 Air University’s Curtis E. LeMay Center for Doctrine Development and Education hosted the symposium.

 The more than 150 virtual and in-person attendees from across the Department of Defense and government agencies were able to participate in one of three mission-area working groups, or MAWGS: Decision Advantage, Dynamic Tasking Order and JADO Professional Military Education.

 The Decision Advantage MAWG analyzed current operational and air component PDE cycles to identify where today’s automation can compress the cycles.
 Additionally, this MAWG examined emerging PDE cycle concepts for doctrinal exploration.